-"Heading off across the Pond" was how it was described in Europe as lawn bowlers of both sides of the Atlantic prepared for a two Month Lawn Bowl Tour of Canadian Lawn Bowls Clubs by United Kingdom lawn bowl clubs.
+"Heading off across the Pond" was how it was described in Europe as lawn bowlers of both sides of the Atlantic prepared for a two Month Lawn Bowl Tour of Canadian Lawn Bowls Clubs by United Kingdom lawn bowlers from several of their clubs

 In the spring of 1906 the Canadian Ontario Lawn Bowls Association, on behalf of several Canadian Clubs, was communicating with England, Scotland, Ireland and Wales ( then called the International Lawn Bowls Board) as they approached the final steps of preparation for the 1906 Canadian Lawn Bowl Tour.
 This was to be a tour of Canadian Clubs by eight British teams following a similar type of trip to England by Canadian Club teams two years earlier (1904).